 As if acne weren’t frustrating enough, throw hair removal into the mix, and things get even more challenging.
 For people with sensitive and acne-prone skin, using the right shaving technique, razor (click here to find the right razor for you!), and products is crucial to achieving a smooth, bump-free shave—and your choice of shaving cream is an important part of the clear-skin equation.

-Shaving with the wrong cream on the other hand (including gels, foams, and shave oils) can lead to razor bumps, razor burn, ingrown hairs, and a worsening of the acne condition.
-Thankfully, we have guidelines for shaving creams that prevent razor burn and irritation while also helping support your ongoing acne treatment.
+On the other hand, shaving with the wrong cream (including gels, foams, and shave oils) can lead to razor bumps, razor burn, ingrown hairs, and a worsening of the acne condition.
+Thankfully, we have guidelines for shaving creams that prevent razor burn and irritation while also supporting your ongoing acne treatment.

 What is the best shaving cream for my skin type?

 Like most skincare products, the shaving cream you choose should be—in part—based on your skin type and sensitivities.
 There are three predominant “skin types” (1.
 Normal, 2.
 Oily, and 3.
 Dry) with 2 subcategories (1.
-Sensitive skin and 2.
+Sensitive skin, and 2.
 Acne-prone skin).
-If you don’t know what your skin type is you can click here for a quick test.
+If you don’t know your skin type, you can click here for a quick test.
 Then, you can choose a great shaving cream for your skin type accordingly.

 Sensitive Skin: The most important thing for people with sensitive skin is to avoid astringents of any kind (commonly used in shave creams and gels) as they can seriously irritate the skin.
-An astringent is a chemical that shrinks or constricts bodily tissues include ingredients like rubbing alcohol as well as more seemingly innocuous ingredients like witch hazel, peppermint, menthol, vinegar, and even cold water!
+An astringent is a chemical that shrinks or constricts bodily tissues include ingredients like rubbing alcohol and more seemingly innocuous ingredients like witch hazel, peppermint, menthol, vinegar, and even cold water!
 If you have sensitive skin, watch out for these on ingredient labels and make sure you always use warm water.